 - The register contains several (more than 2-3) dozens of risks, of varying degrees of detail.
 The manager takes a lot of time to review them; they are ultimately “slaughtered.”

 - There are about 5-7 risks in the risk register; each of them is global and reflects not so much possible problems on the project as problems of the industry: technology, personnel management, etc. Moreover, the severity, strategy, and response plan have already been indicated for them.
 They are periodically looked at with the goal of “not discovering the risk.”

 There are at least two problems here:

 - There is no risk register.
 Risks are not documented.
-In the best-case scenario, risks are discussed, assessed, and offer response actions, possibly even with an assessment of the response.
+In the best-case scenario, it’s discussed, assessed, and offers response actions, possibly even with an assessment of the response.
 In this case, the problems are as follows:

 - You can forget to analyze whether the responses were effective

 - Lose important lessons that could be applied once again, as a tool for “taming” the client.